RebelGuy/chat-mate/projects/server/readme.md

 Any streamer-specific endpoints require the `X-Streamer` header.
 This should be set to the streamer's registered username for which the request should be made (for example, when getting custom emojis).

+## Websocket
+Path: `/ws`, using the `ws` protocol (not `wss`).

+ChatMate offers a Websocket that clients can connect to in order to receive live updates without having to query the API.

+Clients subscribe to topics, receive acknowledgement of their subscription, then receive messages whenever an event for their subscribed topic ocurrs.

+To subscribe or unsubscribe, send a JSON object with the following schema:
+- `type` (`string`): *Required* The type of message we are sending.
+In this case, set the value to either `"subscribe"` or `"unsubscribe"`.
+- `data`: *Required* The message data.
+For subscription messages, the data should look like:
+  - `topic` (`string`): *Required* The topic to subscribe to.
+  - `streamer` (`string`): *Requried* The streamer's name for which to listen to events to.
+- `id` (`number`): *Optional* A unique number that represents this message.
+If included, the same id will be included in the acknowledgement message.

+The server will respond with an acknowledgement of the form:
+- `type` (`string`): The type of message.
+In this case, it is always set to `"acknowledge"`.
+- `data`: The message data.
+For acknowledgement messages, the data looks like:
+  - `success` (`boolean`): Whether the request action was processed successfully.
+- `id` (`number | null`): The same id that was included in the client's request message or, if no id was included, `null`.

+Once subscribed, the client will receive event messages as follows:
+- `type` (`string`): The type of message.
+In this case, it is always set to `"event"`.
+- `data`: The message data.
+For event messages, the data looks like:
+  - `topic` (`string`): The topic to which this event belongs.
+  - `streamer` (`string`): The streamer's name to which this event belongs.
+  - `data`: The event data.
+Its shape depends on the event's topic (see below).

+### The `streamerChat` topic
+Emits new chat events in the context of a given streamer.
+Equivalent to calling the [`GET /chat`](#chat-endpoints) endpoint.

+The event data will a `PublicChatItem`.

+### The `streamerEvents` topic
+Emits new ChatMate events in the context of a given streamer.
+Equivalent to calling the [`GET /streamer/events`](#get-events) endpoint.

+The event data will a `PublicChatMateEvent`.

 ## Account Endpoints
 Path: `/account`.